Assessment & remediation

 Site contamination consultants undertake site contamination assessments and should investigate both human health and environmental issues.
 They are required to possess a wide range of skills and knowledge.

-The EPA recommends all of the following to assist in finding an appropriately experienced consultant:
+The EPA recommends consideration of all of the following factors to assist in finding an appropriately experienced consultant:

-- Contact a company that employs a site contamination auditor accredited by the EPA.
-For contact details of these companies, refer to the list of auditors.
+- Contact a company that employs an auditor accredited by the EPA.
+Refer to the auditor register.

-- Contact the South Australian branch of the Australian Contaminated Land Consultants Association (ACLCA) for a list of current members on 0421 708 757.
+- Contact the South Australian branch of the Australian Contaminated Land Consultants Association (ACLCA) for a list of current members on (08) 8353 8151 or visit their website.

 - Seek advice from a trusted person who has previously engaged an environmental consultant and has demonstrated acceptable standards of competency and completed similar projects successfully.